 Facebook founder Mark Zuckerberg and his girlfriend have what may be the most popular Puli on the block.
 Their Puli, Beast, has nearly 500,000 Facebook friends!

 No matter how popular they become, though, Pulis are still prone to a number of hereditary and congenital conditions that can adversely affect their health and your budget.
 Some of the conditions and illnesses Pulis are prone to include eye problems such as cataracts, lipid keratopathy and retinal dysplasia; and joint problems such as hip dysplasia.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Puli has the misfortune of inheriting more than a corded coat, you’re protected.